The Anti SUV: 1993 GMC Typhoon – SOLD!

 When it comes to vehicles that truly defined rad ideology, the GMC Typhoon and Syclone are perfect examples of what an awesome era the early 90s were.
-Performance was coming back to the lineups of domestic manufacturers, with the likes of the Corvette ZR1 and Northstar-powered Cadillacs filling dealer lots.
+The performance was coming back to the lineups of domestic manufacturers, with the likes of the Corvette ZR1 and Northstar-powered Cadillacs filling dealer lots.
 But perhaps the most bonkers creation was the turbocharged GMC duo, like this Jimmy-bodied 1993 Typhoon listed here on Craigslist in Massapequa, New York (Long Island) for $16,900.
 Comparing this price against the Hagerty Insurance Online Valuation Tool confirms this private seller has priced the truck fairly, as a “Concours”-grade model is valued at $41,000 and drops down to $17,900 for a “Good” condition example.
-There are some minor cosmetic flaws, but it otherwise seems clean – if you agree, get in touch with the seller via email here or call (516) 903-7598.
-When you do, please remember to mention you saw the Typhoon featured here on GuysWithRides.com.
+There are some minor cosmetic flaws, but it otherwise seems clean.

 To me, one of the clearest indications that car enthusiasts are running the asylum is seen when performance trucks start getting added to vehicle lineups.
 While I love high-performance vehicles that make less and less sense as their horsepower ratings climb upwards, the idea of a fast pickup truck still remains a bit misunderstood today.
 To combat this confusion, GMC decided to give its Ferrari-besting Syclone a companion: the Typhoon, wearing the much sexier duds of what was previously a soccer mom favorite, the Jimmy.
 The Typhoon added all the testosterone-injected hardware of the Syclone, but in a package that made much more sense: you could haul passengers and their stuff, while the turbocharged pickup could do little more than haul its driver and solitary passenger in the single cab.